Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 monthly food budget insights

-Housing costs only tell part of the story — food makes up a steady share of your monthly spending and varies a lot depending on habits.
+Housing costs only tell part of the story.
+Food makes up a steady share of your monthly spending and varies a lot depending on habits.

-When you factor dining out, costs climb: mid-range meals average $15–$20 per person, and the average cost for two at a mid-range restaurant is roughly $82.50.
+Dining out adds up quickly.
+Mid-range meals average $15–$20 per person, and the average cost for two at a mid-range restaurant is roughly $82.50.
 Upscale three-course dinners for two can exceed $100.

 Transportation: Public Transit, Driving, and Biking Costs